manasvi9745/Technical-Writing/GIT.md

 `sudo dnf install git`

 Verify by running:
-`bashgit --version` on the terminal
+`bashgit --version` on the terminal.

 ## Configuring Git